amigavision/AmigaVision/README.md

 ## Setup for Raspberry Pi

 AmigaVision recommends using RePlayOS for Raspberry Pi emulation of Amiga, since it is optimized for low input latency, low audio latency, and low output latency.
+RePlayOS runs well on any Raspberry Pi 5 with 1GB of RAM (or more, but it's not necessary).

 To install AmigaVision on RePlayOS:

 1. Download and install [RePlayOS].
 2. Boot RePlayOS once on the Raspberry Pi, this will make the image create an exFAT partition where you will put the AmigaVision files.